saarif23/pet-adoption-client/README.md

   - use sweepier js  for slider
   - home page category, team member, photo galary and review component use sweepier js
   - dashboard layout use for admin and logged in user and if use / admin token is valid then user and admin can use dashboard pages
+  - a valid user can acces her/his dashboard and see her/his added pets added campaigns and update if he want but user can't access admin route/pages
+  - a admin is control all user's all pets all donation campaigns
+  - admin will be accces delete update and status change
+  - a admin can make a user in admin and when a user is admin then he/she access and control all pages